Amherst Area Chamber of Commerce: Chamber model

-The Amherst Area Chamber is supported by members' dues and its own fundraising activities.
-Membership is open to anyone and dues are based upon a sliding scale based on the number of employees.
-The Chamber is a partner organization with the Greater Northampton Chamber and Greater Easthampton Chamber in the formation and management of the Hampshire County Regional Tourism Council.
+The Amherst Area Chamber is supported by members' dues and fundraising activities.
+Membership is open to anyone.
+Membership dues are based upon a sliding scale based on the number of employees.
+The Chamber is a partner organization of the Greater Northampton Chamber and Greater Easthampton Chamber that forms the management of the Hampshire County Regional Tourism Council.

 The Amherst Area Chamber of Commerce is divided into Councils, with each Council being an advocate for different interests of the members or responsible for the hosting of various chamber events throughout the year.

 Member benefits

 The chamber offers benefits to businesses once they become members.
-They include services in the areas of marketing, advertising, educational support, ribbon cutting ceremonies, referrals, networking, business advocacy, special discounts and group buying power.
+They include services in the areas of marketing, advertising, educational support, ribbon cutting ceremonies, referrals, networking, business advocacy, special discounts, and group buying power.

 Issues

 The Amherst Area Chamber supported the ban on disposable food and drink containers made from expanded polystyrene (commonly called Styrofoam) beginning on January 1, 2014, in the town of Amherst.
 The chamber hoped that prices for alternative containers would go down for local restaurants affected businesses as paper-based containers become more popular.